ClimbTheWallProject/climbthewall.github.io/README.md

+### Notice

+It'd be great if you can share uncensored news from China as PDF to the **/uncensored** folder.

+I will push them to https://we.climbthewall.today/uncensored/

 # Climb The Wall Project

 ## Official Website (climbthewall.today)

 #ClimbTheWall project* aims to help everyone access internet without any online censorship.

-Feel free to contribute.

-It'd be great if you can share uncensored news as PDF to the **/uncensored** folder.

-I will be pushing them to https://we.climbthewall.today/uncensored/
+**Devs, Writers, journalists or even general public can contribute to this project.**

 ## We Climb The Wall* (we.climbthewall.today)